 Rocket Chat has an intuitive UI, which further exemplifies the easy experience on this chat platform.

-I think Bitrix24 is a perfect Slack alternative for busy teams seeking to integrate project management into their chat client.
-Often cited as one of the best free project management tools, Bitrix24 also features many premium Slack components.
+Bitrix24 is a fantastic Slack alternative for a small team looking to integrate project management into their client chat.
+Often cited as one of the best free project management tools, Bitrix24 also features several premium Slack components.

 Bitrix24 has integrations for social media, task and project management, document management, team calendars, email, and more.
 Furthermore, Bitrix24 provides a well-received free CRM platform.
 What a package!